GabeScott/standard-works-vault/General Conference/1986 October - Spiritual Crevasses.md

 I urge each of you to develop a personal companionship with the scriptures.

 President Spencer W. Kimball read the Bible when he was fourteen years old—all 66 books and 1,519 pages.
-“If I could do it by coal-oil light,” he said, “you can do it by electric light” (The Teachings of Spencer W. Kimball, ed.
-Edward L. Kimball, Salt Lake City, Utah, 1982, p.
+“If I could do it by coal-oil light,” he said, “you can do it by electric light” (*The Teachings of Spencer W. Kimball,* ed.
+Edward L. Kimball, Salt Lake City: Bookcraft, 1982, p.
 131).

 President Kimball was a very special teacher for all of us.
 He didn’t have a car or a bicycle, but he did have nine cows to milk every morning and night.

 He said, “I thought, ‘What a waste of time, to sit on a three-legged stool.
 Maybe there is something else I could do while I am milking.’”
 He placed a copy of the Articles of Faith on the ground beside him and went through them, over and over, until he had memorized them.
 Then he repeated the Ten Commandments over and over until he learned them.
 He memorized important scriptures that would help him on his mission—all while he milked the cows.
-He didn’t have time to waste; he had things to do with his life (see The Teachings of Spencer W. Kimball, p.
+He didn’t have time to waste; he had things to do with his life (see *The Teachings of Spencer W. Kimball,* p.
 131).

 It would be a wonderful thing for you young men to use your time wisely by learning of God’s ways.

 President Ezra Taft Benson has challenged each of us to read the Book of Mormon—the most correct of any book on earth and the keystone of our religion.
 We understand that thousands of young men have accepted the challenge and are now reading the Book of Mormon.

-As the angel Moroni sealed up the gold plates, he was inspired to promise future generations—that is, us—that on certain conditions God will manifest the truth of those records by the power of the Holy Ghost, and that—listen carefully—“by the power of the Holy Ghost ye may know the truth of all things” (see Moro.
-10:4–5).
+As the angel Moroni sealed up the gold plates, he was inspired to promise future generations—that is, us—that on certain conditions God will manifest the truth of those records by the power of the Holy Ghost, and that—listen carefully—“by the power of the Holy Ghost ye may know the truth of all things” (see [[Moroni 10.4|Moro.
+10:4–5]][[Moroni 10.5|]]).

 Imagine such a promise.
 If you desire with a sincere heart, with faith in Christ, you can understand all things.

 Jeffrey Holland, president of Brigham Young University, while working on his Ph.D. at a prominent eastern American university, got to know well one of the reference librarians who had helped him with some research.

-One day he said, “Ilene, I need to know how many books we have in the University Library which claim to have been delivered by an angel.”
+One day he said, “Ilene, I need to know how many books we have in the university library which claim to have been delivered by an angel.”

 As you can imagine, the librarian gave him a peculiar look and said, “I don’t know of any books that have been delivered by angels.
 Swords maybe, or chariots, but I don’t know of any books.”